isomerpages/mlaw-acd/_compliance/other-regulatory-requirements.md

 Regulated dealers are required to keep relevant documents and information for a period of 5 years after the date of transaction, or the date that the information or supporting document is obtained.

 A registered dealer may also be asked to keep relevant documents and information for a prescribed period after ceasing to be a registered dealer.
 If the registered dealer is found to have dispose records during the period of the registration, the registered dealer will be liable for enforcement action against them.
+With effect from 1 May 2024, regulated dealers that cease registration as regulated dealers, are still subject to this record keeping requirement and must continue to keep these documents and information for the 5 year period.

 #### <a id="Notices from the Registrar"></a> Notices from the Registrar